mmrozinski/voxel-mess/README.md

 ﻿# voxel-mess

-My attempt at creating a voxel engine using OpenGL through OpenTK
+My attempt at creating a voxel engine using OpenGL through OpenTK bindings with terrain generation powered by FastNoiseLite